NextronSystems/thor-manual/scanning/special-scan-modes.rst

 .. figure:: ../images/thor_dropzone_mode_example1.png
    :alt: Example of a THOR Drop Zone Mode finding

-Or you can print all files with ``--log-object-type file`` - this might clutter the output:
+Or you can print all files with ``--log-object file`` - this might clutter the output:

 .. figure:: ../images/thor_dropzone_mode_example2.png
    :alt: Example of a THOR Drop Zone Mode finding